United States Football League (2022–2023): History

+The groundwork for the USFL was originally laid in the summer of 2020, after plans to purchase the XFL, a league that Fox had carried during the winter 2020 season, out of bankruptcy were abandoned.
+RedBird Capital Partners, which would have financed the purchase, instead brought on Dany Garcia and Dwayne Johnson as partners to purchase that league.
+In October 2020, Fox struck an agreement with The Spring League to partially finance and broadcast that league's games.

-On June 3, 2021, it was announced that the United States Football League would be making a return and would begin its inaugural season in April 2022.
+On June 3, 2021, it was announced that the United States Football League "would be making a return" and would begin its inaugural season in April 2022.
 Fox was also announced as a minority owner in the league.
+This was the fifth attempt to launch a league using USFL naming, including prior attempts in 1945, a league proposed in the 1960s by eventual 1980s USFL founder David Dixon, the aforementioned league that existed between 1983 and 1985, and in 2010.

 On October 12, 2021, Tad Snider, the executive director of the Birmingham-Jefferson Civic Center Authority, announced that the league was in serious discussions with the board of directors of the BJCC about the possibility of the USFL playing all of its games in Birmingham, Alabama.
 According to initial information, USFL players/staff would be housed in Birmingham during the season for an estimated economic impact of about $15 million (47,000 hotel nights), while the league would play the bubble season at Protective Stadium and Legion Field.
 The "bubble" setup may possibly continue in the league's second year, with as many as four teams playing in Birmingham and as many as four in their respective cities.
 The teams would then be expected to play in their own cities by Season 3.

 The proposal included an eight-team 10-week season with two additional playoff rounds, from April 16 through July 3, 2022, with the broadcast proposal as follows: 25% each on Fox, NBC, FS1 and USA.
 Later on December 15, 2021, Fox and NBC had finalized their agreement.
 NBC announced that it would air nine games on NBC itself, eight on USA, and four on its streaming service Peacock.

 On November 17, 2021, it was announced that The Spring League founder Brian Woods would serve as the league's president, as well as Daryl Johnston as EVP of football operations, Mike Pereira as head of officiating, and Edward Hartman as EVP of business operations.

-On January 4, 2022, NBC Sports reported that a “player selection meeting” would be held on February 22 and 23 to set teams.
+On January 4, 2022, NBC Sports reported that a "player selection meeting" would be held on February 22 and 23 to set teams.
 Training camp was to begin on March 21.